-The delivery of RSHE is monitored by the RE lead and Mrs A Heston by undertaking learning walks, staff and pupil consultations, planning and work scrutinies and questionnaires.
+The delivery of RSHE is monitored by Mrs H Donnelly and Mrs A Heston by undertaking learning walks, staff and pupil consultations, planning and work scrutinies and questionnaires.

 Pupils' development in RSHE is monitored by class teachers as part of our internal informal assessment systems.